bentprong/ocp_xavier/README.md

 This is the OCP_PWR_GOOD LED.

 A fourth MCU_LED near the P-UART1 connector should be fast blinking (4-5 times a second).
 This means that the board has initialized OK and is waiting on a USB/serial connection.
+For more O/S- specific information on LED behavior, please see Terminal Instructions below.

 If the MCU_LED is on solid, an initialization error occured.
 Best bet is to program the board again.
 If all LEDs are off, then the board is not receiving any power.
 Check the USB cable and that it is firmly in the USB connector.

 NOTE: The board is supposed to be able to be powered from USB 5V, if the SW_DEV_PWR jumper is installed.
-However, that does not appear to work.
+However, that does not to work.
+You must have an ATX power supply connected to the appropriate connector on Xavier.
+The setting of the SW_DEV_PWR jumper doesn't matter.

 Once a connection is made, the MCU_LED will slow blink to indicate a heartbeat from the board and firmware.